WHAT IS A CONSTELLATION?

 "What surprised me the most was that I thought I would only be helping the others as I participated (as a representative) in their constellation, but in the end, it helped me a lot too!"

 A BRIEF HISTORY OF CONSTELLATION WORK

 Constellations was created by a German psychologist by the name of Bert Hellinger.
 Hellinger became a priest at the age of 20 and eventually his work took him to South Africa where he worked as a missionary with the Zulu tribe for 16 years.
 He directed a large school for many years, taught and was a priest there at the same time.
 His personal process of leaving one culture to live in another sharpened his awareness of cultural values, and he saw that many Zulu rituals and customs were similar to elements of the Catholic Mass.
 He later experimented with integrating Zulu music and rituals into Mass in fact.
 His work with the Zulu people was also striking because they included their ancestors in healing rituals, something the western world had often forgotten about.

 After 25 years as a priest, Hellinger left and pursued training in psychotherapy.
 It was psychoanalysis that was the next major influence in his life.
 As with everything he did, he threw himself fully into his training.
 He trained in Gestalt Therapy, Primal Therapy and Transactional Analysis.
-Finally he trained in family therapy and this is where he first encountered family constellations and systemic therapy.
-Today he is known as the pioneer of constellations, and the work has continued to evolve ever since.
+Finally he trained in Family Therapy and from all of this, Family Constellations were born.
+Hellinger is known as the pioneer of Constellation work, and the work has continued to evolve ever since.